Scatterplot matrix of number of individuals in each compartment

 The

-specify the names of the compartments to extract data from.
-The compartments can be specified as a character vector e.g.
+Specify the names of the compartments to include.
+Can be a character vector (e.g.,

 Examples

-## For reproducibility, call the set.seed() function and specify
+## For reproducibility, set the seed and number of threads.

 set.seed(123)